 In order to reserve a domain name in a gTLD, a domain name registrant must register it with an ICANN-accredited registrar.
-The registrar will check if the domain name is available and create a WHOIS record with the domain name registrant's information.
+The registrar will check if the domain name is available for registration and create a WHOIS record with the domain name registrant's information.
 It is also possible to register domain names through a registrar's resellers.

 The diagram below illustrates the main functions of the parties that are usually involved in the process.